 Over the past years, I’ve found one of the passions from my childhood, that frankly I’d totally forgotten about, has resurfaced: anything to do with SPACE TRAVEL.

-I remember loving science museums as a kid, learning about space travel and the possibility of the existence of alien life (thank you Fox Mulder and Dana Scully, you’ll be forever in my heart) made everything even more exciting.
-Yes, I still have a set of alien-shaped cutlery at my parent’s house and I am proud of it, but that is not the point of this article, so let’s move on.
+I remember loving science museums as a kid.
+Learning about space travel.
+The possibility of the existence of alien life (thank you Fox Mulder and Dana Scully)… Yes, I still have a set of alien-shaped cutlery at my parent’s house.
+And I am proud of it, but that is not the point of this article, so let’s move on.

-What I didn’t realize until recently, is that my passion for space travel wasn’t just something that I had come up with myself, but was actually something my father was passionate about when he was a little boy.
+What I didn’t realize until recently, is that my passion for space travel wasn’t just something that I had come up with myself.
+It was actually something my father was passionate about when he was a little boy.

 **PPPGGSSSSSHHHH** (< this is the sound of my mind being blown)